The Gunny Sack

 Step Five: Chicken and Spaghetti Squash

+Finally, add the cooked, cubed chicken and cooked spaghetti squash.
 I cooked my chicken on the stovetop for this recipe but you can use grilled chicken, oven baked chicken, rotisserie chicken, or even canned chicken.

 spinach artichoke spaghetti squash with chicken in skillet

-Step Seven: Finish It Off
+Step Seven: Garnish

 close up of spinach artichoke spaghetti squash with chicken

-4. How much spaghetti squash do you get from one cooked spaghetti squash?
 It depends on the size of the spaghetti squash.
-I’ve found that I typically get about 2 – 2 1/2 cups from the ones I buy.
+I've found that I typically get about 2 – 2 1/2 cups from the ones I buy.

 spinach artichoke chicken spaghetti squash with chicken

-Looking For More Spaghetti Squash Recipes?
+More Spaghetti Squash Recipes

-Spinach Artichoke Spaghetti Squash with Chicken
+Spinach Artichoke Spaghetti Squash

-4.49 from 41 votes
+4.57 from 48 votes

 ↑ Click stars to rate!